salilab/saliweb/doc/frontend.rst

    When taking files as input, you can simply write them into the job directory using their `save method <https://werkzeug.palletsprojects.com/en/0.15.x/datastructures/#werkzeug.datastructures.FileStorage.save>`_.
    But never trust the filename provided by the user!
 Ideally, save with a fixed generic name (e.g. ``input.pdb``).
-If this is not possible, use `secure_filename <https://werkzeug.palletsprojects.com/en/0.15.x/utils/#werkzeug.utils.secure_filename>`_ to get a safe version of the filename.
+If this is not possible, use the `secure_filename <https://werkzeug.palletsprojects.com/en/0.15.x/utils/#werkzeug.utils.secure_filename>`_ function to get a safe version of the filename.

 Finally, the submission page should inform the user of the results URL (:attr:`IncomingJob.results_url`), so that they can obtain the results